bbenchoff/AGaMEMnon/docs/ROUTING_ADMISSION.md

 refused by a gate.
 Widening admission cannot conjure an edge that no table contains.
 That work belongs to the MCU-entry path model.

-Where tiering does move the needle is reach: of the 70 wires an earlier audit found targetable-but-unreachable under the strict gate, 6 were recovered by a later `corpus_route` evidence promotion, **32 more are recovered by tiered admission**, and 32 remain refused as tier 3 — all of them IO-ring wires whose feeds have no clean-selector evidence at all.
+Where tiering does move the needle is reach: of the 70 wires audited as targetable-but-unreachable under the strict gate, 6 are recovered by `corpus_route` evidence promotion, **32 more by tiered admission**, and 32 remain refused as tier 3 — all of them IO-ring wires whose feeds have no clean-selector evidence at all.